haewi/JavaAPI/README.md

             - Any other inputs that doesn't follow the position notation.
         </li>
     </ol>
-    All positions will follow the position notation explained above.
+    **All positions will follow the position notation explained above.**
+__Parameter__
-@param draw The position where the user will put their stones.
+    - `draw` The position where the user will put their stones.

+    __Returns__
-@return When the game continues, the position of the opponent's move, expressed in strict notation, will be returned.<br>
+    - When the game continues, the position of the opponent's move, expressed in strict notation, will be returned.
         When the game is over, the return value will be "WIN", "LOSE" or "EVEN".<br>

+    __Throws__
-@throws ConnSixException Throws an exception when communication with the single mode server failed.
+    - `ConnSixException` Throws an exception when communication with the single mode server failed.
 4. ***public String getStoneAt(String position)***
 <br>